vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 that the separator is a particular character (an ASCII colon in this case) that cannot be represented in the tag name.
 It also requires parsing after the data is received to split the values into name-value pairs.

+We could also change the native JSON encoding to unconditionally output arrays for all tag values in order to simplify the encoding algorithm.
+However, given that we have to retain decoding for tags without the array values, we can make use of this form to reduce the complexity of the encoded data.

 ## Outstanding Questions